Particular/docs.particular.net/platform/installer/index.md

 ## Select items to install

 The PI will prompt for which items to install.
 Individual components can be selected how for installation or upgrade.
-If the latest version of a product is installed that item will cd as there is no installation or upgrade action required.
+If the latest version of a product is installed that item no checkbox will be displayed   as there is no installation or upgrade action required.
 Similarly if the PI cannot communicate with the version information feed it will also disable product selection.

 ![](select-items.png)